Traveling by Train

 From Brunate you can walk to San Maurizio which is 906 metres above sea level and visit the famous Voltian Beacon (lighthouse) built-in 1927.

-From Brunate you can see a panoramic view across the City of Como with the Duomo and Como Football Stadium dominating the skyline.
+From Brunate you can see a panoramic view across the Como with the Duomo and Como Football Stadium dominating the skyline.

-You can also see the majestic Villa Olma and on a clear day watch the seaplanes taking off.
+You can also see the majestic Villa Olma and on a clear day and watch the seaplanes taking off and landing on the lake.

-Looking further along to your right, you can see the neighbouring towns of Tavenola and Cernobbio, home to the famous Villa D’Este grand hotel.
+Looking further along to your right, you can see the neighbouring towns of Tavenola and Cernobbio, home to the famous Villa D’Este grand hotel and Harry’s Bar that had been frequented by George Clooney.

-If you intend to travel to Brunate in the evening, do make sure you check the time of the last the cable car to leave Brunate and return down to the City of Como.
+If you intend to travel to Brunate in the evening, do make sure you check the time of the last the cable car to leave Brunate and return down to Como.

 During the Summer months, the service closes at midnight.
 It is always advisable to check the Funicular Como-Brunate website before travelling in case of any sudden closures or changes to the operational funicular services and daily timetable.